 Ancient written forms such as cuneiform , hieroglyphs and the earliest Chinese characters were the first steps towards more effective alphabets.
 The Norse runic letters may not be quite as old, but are still part of this development.
 But you might not have thought much about alphabets that have been created for other purposes or to work under other conditions.
 I find these just as fascinating.
 Here are a few examples…

 The phonetic alphabet

 One type of alphabet that those who work with languages will be familiar with is phonetic alphabets – and we’ve all seen them in dictionaries.
-But you may not have realised that there are lots of different phonetic alphabets, and that many people have worked over the years on devising new ones, including Benjamin Franklin (see Smithsonian or Omniglot) and George Bernard Shaw (see Scriptsource or Omniglot).
+But you may not have realised that there are lots of different phonetic alphabets, and that many people have worked over the years on devising new ones, including Benjamin Franklin (see Smithsonian) and George Bernard Shaw (see Scriptsource).
 In actual fact, it wasn’t Shaw himself who invented the alphabet named after him, but he was so dissatisfied with British English spelling that he left money in his will for a competition to devise a new and better system, which was won by Kingsley Read.
 Read later created an improved version, which he called Quikscript.